Crystal Therapy for Pets

 • Behavioral problems

-• Adjusting to new situations, whether it involves a loss or addition, such as a new home, spouse, baby, other pets, job or job hours
+• Adjusting to new situations, whether a loss or addition, such as a new home, spouse, baby, other pets, job or job hours

 • Preparing to cross over